-All plants / planting to be per BCNTA and BCSLA standards

-- Plant selection subject to availability at the time of planting.

-Contractor shall source specified plant material and only after area of search has been exhausted will substitutions be considered - All trees to be staked in accordance with BCNTA Standards - All plants to be sourced from nurseries certified free of P. ramorum.
-Plant sizes and related container classes are specified according to the B.C.
-Landscape.
-Standards current edition.
-For container classes #3 and smaller, plant sizes shall be as shown in the plant list and the standard; for all other plants, both plant size and container calls shall be as shown in the plant list.
-Specifically, when the plant list calls for #5 class containers, these shall be as defined in the BCNTA (ANSI) Standard. - 7.
-All trees to have minimum 10 cubic meters of growing medium unless otherwise specified.
+- All plants / planting to be per BCNTA and BCSLA standards - Plant selection subject to availability at the time of planting.
+Contractor shall source specified plant material and only after area of search has been - exhausted will substitutions be considered. - All trees to be staked in accordance with BCNIA Standards All plants to be sourced from nurseries certified free of P. ramatum - Plant sizes and related container classes are specified according to the B.C.
+Landscape Standards current edition.
+For container classes #3 and smaller, plant sizes that be as shown in the plant is and the standards: for all other plants, both plant size and container calt shall be as shown in the plant list.
+Specifically, when the plant list calls for #5 class containers, these shall be as defined in the BCNTA (ANSI) Standard. - All trees to have minimum 10 cubic meters of growing medium unless otherwise specified.